* Indexes on track for third straight week of gains

 By Ryan Vlastelica

-NEW YORK, May 10 (Reuters) - U.S. stock index futures edged higher on Friday as the market's recent momentum returned, putting equities on track for a strong week that repeatedly took indexes to record highs.
+NEW YORK, May 10 (Reuters) - U.S. stock index futures pointed to a flat open on Friday, though indexes remained on track for a firm finish to the week, which repeatedly saw the indexes scaling new highs.

-The length of the recent rally has surprised many, and it may be difficult for the upward momentum to continue without further catalysts, such as first-quarter earnings reports, which are nearing an end.
+The length of the recent rally has surprised many, and the upward momentum may be difficult to sustain without further trading catalysts such as first-quarter earnings reports, which are nearing an end.
 The S&P 500 ended a five-day streak of record closing highs on Thursday, while the Dow broke a two-day streak by dipping modestly.

 "Between the jobs report, quantitative easing and a 0 percent interest rate policy, there's no question that there's a floor under the market and that it wants to go up, even if some sectors are overdone," said Chris Bertelsen, chief investment officer of Global Financial Private Capital in Sarasota, Florida.

-S&P 500 futures rose 3.8 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones (DJI: ^DJI - news) industrial average futures added 64 points and Nasdaq 100 futures rose 6 points.
+S&P 500 futures rose 1.1 point and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones (DJI: ^DJI - news) industrial average futures added 22 points and Nasdaq 100 futures rose 4.5 points.

 For the week, the Dow is up 0.7 percent, the S&P is 0.8 percent higher and the Nasdaq has gained 0.9 percent.
-It is the third week of gains for all three.
+It is the third week of gains for all three indexes.

-Cyclical sectors closely tied to the pace of economic growth were among the biggest gainers in the recent rally on an improved global outlook.
+The group, along with other cyclical sectors closely tied to the pace of economic growth, is among the biggest gainers in the recent rally, spurred by an improved global outlook.

 "We're seeing a real rotation out of defensive names and into groups like technology and industrials," said Bertelsen, who helps oversee $2 billion in assets.
 "That's keeping the market moving and preventing it from plateauing."

 With 89 percent of the S&P 500 having reported, 66.7 percent have topped profit expectations, above the average since 1994 of 63 percent.
-However, only 46.4 percent of companies have beaten revenue expectations, well under the historical average.
+However, only 46.4 percent of companies have beaten revenue expectations, well under the average since 2002 of 62 percent.